3 days in Mallorca the perfect road trip itinerary

 Cala Mondrago

-Cala Mondrago is conected to S’Amarador by a cement path.
+Cala Mondrago is connected to S’Amarador by a cement path.
 It is a bit smaller, has lounges, a lifeguard and there’s a small restaurant where you can eat.
-The showers don’t work, but there are toilets near the picnic area located in the forest, on the other side of the beach.

-I actually took a nice, refreshing swim here after I finished with my little sightseeing tour.
-The water was cleaner than at S’Amarador, but not clear.
-Also be aware that since they’re little coves, there is a faint smell of stalled water lingering around.
+I took a nice, refreshing swim here after I finished with my little sightseeing tour.
+The water was cleaner than at S’Amarador, but not clear either.

-You can use the hiking trails near the beach to go to Calo D’es Borgit or to simply admire the landscape surrounding the bays.
+You can use the hiking trails near the beach to go to Calo D’es Borgit or simply admire the landscape surrounding the bays.

 Calo D’es Borgit

-It is by far the smallest of the 3 beaches.
+Calo D’es Borgit is by far the smallest of the 3 beaches.
 But it also seems to be less crowded as it’s harder to reach.

 PARKING: There is a huge paid parking lot fairly close to S’Amarador (marked with the yellow car icon on the map below).
 It was 6 euros for the whole day and I liked the fact that there were several people there, guiding you where to park.